ing-bank/baker/docs/sections/reference/main-abstractions.md

 Because of the distributed nature of Baker and how the runtime works, we need to have serializable types and values to transfer recipes and data between nodes and to match over such data, that is why we implemented a type system on top of Scala.
-They help not just to model your domain but also for Baker to identify when to execute interactions.
+They help not just to model your domain, but also for Baker to identify when to execute interactions.

 If you are using all of our reflection APIs then you will not use them directly, but it is good to know of their existence.